-On-arrival in Australia, DAFF undertakes a documentation compliance examination to verify that the consignment is as described on the phytosanitary certificate, that required phytosanitary actions have been undertaken and that product security has been maintained.
+On-arrival in Australia, DAFF undertakes a documentation compliance examination to verify that the consignment is as described on the phytosanitary certificate and that the required phytosanitary actions have been undertaken and that product security has been maintained.

-If the cold treatment is undertaken in-transit, DAFF will complete a phytosanitary inspection of the consignment on-arrival in Australia.
+If the cold treatment is undertaken in-transit, DAFF will verify the treatment has been successfully applied for that consignment on-arrival in Australia.